aiokitchen/aiomisc/docs/source/services.rst

    with entrypoint(raven_sender) as loop:
        loop.run_until_complete(main())

-You will find full specification of options in the `Raven documentation`_.
+You will find the full specification of options in the `Raven documentation`_.

 .. _Raven documentation: https://docs.sentry.io/clients/python/advanced/#client-arguments